 Tories call for answers

-SNP urged to explain why billionaire received £45m loans
+SNP urged to explain why billionaire received £45m loan

 Jim McColl: company received taxpayer money